 Dr. Khaled Abuamsha (Arabic Language Coordinator and Instructor, Arabic)

-Dr. Khaled Abuamsha is a Curriculum Coordinator and Senior Lecturer of Arabic at the Qasid Institute and serves as an Arabic Language Coordinator and language instructor for AMIDEAST in Amman, Jordan.
+Dr. Khaled Abuamsha is Academic Director for Modern Standard Arabic at the Qasid Institute and serves as Arabic Language Coordinator and language instructor for AMIDEAST in Amman, Jordan.
 Since 1997 Dr. Abuamsha has been teaching and giving lectures at various academic institutions, including the International Islamic University in Malaysia, the University of Jordan, and Brigham Young University in Provo, Utah, where he was a visiting professor at the Department of Asian and Near Eastern Languages for most of 2012.
 Dr. Abuamsha holds a PhD in curriculum development and methods of teaching Arabic as a second language and is finishing his second PhD in linguistics.
 His research interests include proficiency measurement, methods of foreign language teaching, teacher training, foreign language program evaluation and curriculum design.
 He has written more than twenty books and papers and participated in several international conferences pertaining to Arabic teaching and linguistics.

 Rana AlZoubi (Instructor, Community Based Learning)